 By the time the Flow Hive Indiegogo campaign was launched in February 2015, the teaser video had gone viral, and was instrumental in Flow Hive becoming one of the most successful campaigns ever launched.

-At that time, it was Indiegogo’s most successful campaign and the most successful ever launched on any platform outside the United States, garnering over US$12.3 million in pre-orders in just six weeks.
+At the time of launch, it was Indiegogo’s most successful campaign and the most successful campaign ever launched on any platform outside the United States, garnering over US$12.3 million in pre-orders in just six weeks.
 Their humble target of US$70,000 was reached in 177 seconds.

 The media interest was staggering, with a feel-good story that practically wrote itself: A father and son both struggling to make ends meet when they finally launch an invention they had been working on for 10 years – a beehive which delivers “honey on tap” – and become millionaires almost literally overnight.

-Fast-forward to February 2018, and there are now 51,000 Flow Hives in use in more than 130 countries.
-Manufacturing and logistics processes have been optimised and the company now generally dispatches orders within 24 hours.
+Fast-forward to February 2019, and there are now over 65,000 Flow Hives in use in more than 130 countries.
+Manufacturing and logistics processes have been optimised and the company now generally dispatch orders within 24 hours.
 Flow has won multiple awards for innovation, design, marketing and business including Good Design Australia, D&AD White Pencil, Fast Company World Changing Ideas, two medals at Apimondia International Beekeeping Congress and was declared NSW Business Chamber’s Business of the Year (2017).

 Now, Cedar and Stuart are at the helm of a company that has matured into not only a successful Australian exporter, but a prominent advocate for bees and the natural world.
 A global community of hundreds of thousands of people has sprung up around the idea of being kinder to bees and taking better care of our local environment.